-Child's Day will be closed for one week in August 2025 prior to the new program year for staff training and to prepare classrooms for the new program year.
+Child's Day will be closed for one week in August 2026 prior to the new program year for staff training and to prepare classrooms for the new program year.
+Dates for the closure will be announced in January 2026.